emberjs/website/source/blog/2018-01-01-ember-2-18-released.md

 Ember Data 2.18 contains no new features.
 The changes introduced in Ember Data 2.18 mostly focus on bug fixes and improved documentation.

-#### Deprecations in Ember Data 2.18

-One new deprecation is introduced in Ember Data 2.18:
+One public API deprecation targeting **Ember Data 4.0** is introduced in Ember Data 2.18:

 * Support for "production-like" values of `EMBER_ENV` [will be removed](https://github.com/emberjs/data/pull/5239).
 For example, custom production names like `production-qa` should be replaced with `production`